 Nudge in the Time of Coronavirus: The Compliance to Behavioural Messages during Crisis

 Successful responses to the coronavirus pandemic require those without COVID-19 and asymptomatic individuals to comply with a range of government guidelines.
-As nudges have been widely found to be effective at increasing compliance to prosocial behaviours in many contexts, how good are they for the COVID policy toolkit?
-In particular, is more of a reflective response–nudge plus— needed as well as classic nudges?
-In an online experiment (total sample 1500 people), we show that social norms and portrayal of the victim do not work on their own, but when the victim is combined with the more reflective task of carrying out a writing task to a relative there are impacts on intentions to comply with the guidelines.
+As nudges have been widely found to be effective at stimulating pro-social behaviours, how good are they for the COVID-policy toolkit?
+In particular, is a reflective device or nudge plus, as an addition to the classic nudge, able to deal with scale of the problem?
+To test for the impact of nudges and nudge plus, we implemented an online experiment with 1,481 people during period of the first national lockdown in the UK in April/May 2020.
+We show that social norms and portrayal of the victim do not work on their own in increasing intentions to comply with the guidelines, but when the victim is combined with the more reflective task of writing to a relative there is an impact.
 After two weeks, however, these intentions do not persist.
-There is much work to do when designing nudges in the context of COVID-19 and other public health pandemics to ensure persistence.
+The implication is that there still much work to do in designing nudges in the context of COVID-19 and other public health pandemics, yet reflection as a behavioural device can encourage individuals to think more responsibly in a world-wide pandemic.

 Suggested Citation: Suggested Citation